Chart Color Schemes

 Population growth drivers in West Wollongong are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, West Wollongong's estimated population is around 5,484 as of Feb 2026.
-This reflects an increase of 261 people since the 2021 Census, which reported a population of 5,223.
-The change was inferred from AreaSearch's estimate of 5,415 residents following examination of ABS ERP data release in Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 2,636 persons per square kilometer, placing West Wollongong in the upper quartile nationally according to AreaSearch assessments.
-The suburb's growth rate of 5.0% since the 2021 Census exceeded its SA3 area's growth rate of 4.5%, marking it as a regional growth leader.
-Overseas migration contributed approximately 87.0% of West Wollongong's population gains during recent periods.
+West Wollongong's population is estimated at around 5,484 as of Feb 2026.
+This reflects an increase of 261 people since the 2021 Census, which reported a population of 5,223 people.
+The change is inferred from AreaSearch's estimate of 5,415 residents following examination of ABS ERP data released in June 2024 and validation of 44 new addresses since the Census date.
+This level of population results in a density ratio of 2,636 persons per square kilometer, placing West Wollongong in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 5.0% since the 2021 census exceeded its SA3 area's growth of 4.5%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
-Future population trends forecast a significant increase in West Wollongong's top quartile regional area, with an expected growth of 1,731 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of 29.9% over the 17 years.
+For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, West Wollongong is forecasted to grow by 1,807 persons based on aggregated SA2-level projections, reflecting a gain of 31.7% in total over the 17 years.

 Frequently Asked Questions - Population